PGCAP

 I have just joined the University, what should I do?

 PGCAP forms part of the Early Career Development Programme (ECDP).
-Most new academic staff at grades 7 and 8 are enrolled on the ECDP and, as a result, are required to complete PGCAP.
-R&T and LTS staff who are on ECDP should normally apply for a place on PGCAP within a few months of joining the University whereas research fellows on ECDP should probably contact add-pgcap@glasgow.ac.uk to discuss a starting point that best suits that role.
-Completion of PGCAP normally takes around 2 years of part time study.
+Most new academic staff at grades 7 and 8 are enrolled on the ECDP and, as a result, are required to complete PGCAP or demonstrate that they have completed an equivalent qualification or hold equivalent professional recognition.
+R&T and LTS staff who are on ECDP should normally apply for a place on PGCAP within a few months of joining the University.
+Research fellows on ECDP should contact add-pgcap@glasgow.ac.uk to discuss a starting point that best suits that role.
+Completion of PGCAP normally takes around 2 years of part time study so you should plan for this alongside your career progression.

 The Early Career Development Programme (ECDP) is a wide ranging programme providing learning and development opportunities for new academic staff at Glasgow.
 It is designed to support your development with a view to meeting the criteria for promotion to grade 9 within a defined timescale.
-PGCAP is part of ECDP, sitting primarily in the learning and teaching strand of professional development.
-Completion of PGCAP is typically associated with one of your expected ECDP objectives.
+PGCAP is a taught component of ECDP, sitting primarily in the learning and teaching strand of professional development.
+Successful completion of PGCAP (or an equivalent alternative) is typically associated with one of your expected ECDP objectives.

 What is the programme structure?

-The PGCAP is integrated with our MEd Academic Practice, meaning that whilst most people will complete PGCAP it is entirely possible to continue to gain credits and work towards a PG Diploma and an MEd.
 PGCAP contains core and elective courses.
-Our 'Phase 1' courses are all core (1a, 1b and 1c) and our 'Phase 2' courses are electives (2a - 2i).
+Our 'Phase 1' courses are all core (EDUC5981, EDUC5983 and EDUC5984) and our suite of nine 'Phase 2' courses are electives.
 Normally you would complete the 40 credits of Phase 1 and then 20 credits from Phase 2 to gain your PGCAP.
+Most people will take this route.

-For those that want to progress further then a PGDip can be awarded once an additional 60 credits have been achieved.
-This must include the core 'Phase 3' course 3b plus 40 credits of elective courses from Phases 2 and 3.
-A 60 credit Masters Project facilitates the award of MEd.
+For those that want to progress further then a Postgraduate Diploma (PGDip) can be awarded once an additional 60 credits have been achieved.
+This must include the core 'Phase 3' course EDUC5991 plus 40 credits of elective courses from Phases 2 and 3.
+A 60 credit Masers Project facilitates the award of Master of Education (MEd).
 The diagram below shows this structure.

 How much time does the programme take?